Looking for some incredible metonymy examples to jazz up your writing?

 For one thing, it’s an incredible opportunity to exercise creativity.
 As writers, we’re naturally drawn to new ways of using language, and metonymy provides us with a whole new dimension of creative expression and literary symbolism,

-Metonymy also allows you to infuse deeper meaning into seemingly ordinary words, transforming a simple word like “pen” into a striking representation of the power of the written word.
+Metonymy also allows you to infuse deeper meaning into a seemingly ordinary word, transforming a simple word like “pen” into a striking representation of the power of the written word.

 Metonymy can also help you be more concise in your writing, facilitating a reduction in filler words.
 You see, metonymic phrases are often short and to the point, making your sentences more powerful and profound.